openvocs/openvocs/Handbook_DRAFT/User_Handbook_v1_2.md

 #### Tools
 Tools are executable helper programs which may enhance the working experience of the specific intendent use case of the tool.

+#### System requirements
+... tested basic requirements need to be put in this subsection...
+- e.g. CPU power, RAM, HD space etc.

 ## [Installation][toc]